rozensoftware/hide/README.md

 ## Features

-- Copy a payload to the System32 folder
+- Copies a payload to the System32 folder
-- Autorun a payload by writing a path to the registry
+- Autoruns a payload by writing its path to the registry
-- Autorun a payload by copying it to the Menu Autostart
+- Copies a payload to the Menu Autostart folder
-- Autorun a payload by creating a task in Windows Task Manager
+- Creates a task in Windows Task Manager to autorun a payload
+- Runs a payload after installing it

 ## Building